nus-cs2103-AY2425S1/ip/docs/README.md

 ## Save Tasks as a text file

-Want to share your task list?
-Or maybe you just want to view it again later.
+Want to manually save your tasks?
 Save your task list as a text file right next to the application.

 Template: `save`